Crunch-time for money managers as swaps clearing deadline nears

 NOT ENOUGH TIME

-Operationally, investment managers have to sign deals with technology providers in order to connect with multiple futures commission merchants (FCMs) that execute swaps, as well as central counterparties (CCPs), such as ICE, CME Group, and LCH.Clearnet.
+Operationally, investment managers have to sign deals with technology providers in order to connect with multiple futures commission merchants (FCMs) that execute swaps, as well as central counterparties (CCPs), such as ICE, CME Group (CME.O), and LCH.Clearnet.

 Some firms are hesitant set up operational accounts before finishing the legal process because 11th-hour changes in legal negotiations can impact the operations agreements, said David Olsen, who co-heads of futures and options, OTC derivatives and securities clearing at J.P.
 Morgan Securities.